pnpm/pnpm.io/docs/docker.md

 On CI or CD environments, the BuildKit cache mounts might now be available, because the VM or container is ephemeral and only normal docker cache will work.

-So an alternative is to use a typical Dockerfile with layers that are built incrementally.
+So an alternative is to use a typical Dockerfile with layers that are built incrementally, for this scenario, `pnpm fetch` is the best option, as it only needs the `pnpm-lock.yaml` file and the layer cache will only be lost when you change the dependencies.

 ```dockerfile title="Dockerfile"
 FROM node:20-slim AS base